Right to Work Check: Employer Compliance Guide

 Record keeping is critical for Right to Work compliance.
 You will need to make and retain copies of the documents provided, and record the date of the check.

-Copies must be legible and clear, and kept in a form that cannot be edited, such as a pdf scan or a photocopy.
+Copies should be legible and clear, and kept in a form that cannot be edited, such as a pdf scan or a photocopy.

 A copy of the entire document should be kept, except passports, where you should copy any page with the expiry date and applicant’s details (for example nationality, date of birth and photograph) including endorsements.